B14cool/100-days-of-Code/README.md

 Downloaded all the course resources from the Javascript Udemy course "JavaScript Moderno Guía Definitiva Construye +15 Proyectos" and tested varios sections of the code.

 Thoughts: It is not the mountain we conquer, but ourselves

+# Day 6: 04/24/22

+Just watched some videos but did not have time to put it in practice.

+# Day 7: 04/25/22

+Continue the "Responsive web design" path in #FreeCodeCamp to enhance and review my web development knowledge.

+Thoughs: I'm sending a lot of proposals via UpWork.
+A little bit sad when I think of my unemployment.